Duncanma/Blog/content/Blog/2004-07-20-we-have-a-bit-of-a-cluster-in-my-poll-results.md

   </tr>
 </table>

-It seems these three categories are by far the most popular&#8230; with gaming leading the pack&#8230;
+It seems these three categories are by far the most popular... with gaming leading the pack...

-[Go vote](http://www.duncanmackenzie.net/) and let me know what you want to see&#8230;
+[Go vote](http://www.duncanmackenzie.net/) and let me know what you want to see...